callumhackett/callumhackett.github.io/_posts/2025-06-30-colour-systems.md

 I suspect these are not sensible questions: I only think of white and red in the way I do because I already have both of them with their own mutual contrast.
 Given only a luminosity dimension, perhaps black and white do not have a _property_ of contrast which they hold to some degree, they just _are_ contrast.
 In that case, no, nature could not create redscale, but equally, ‘white’ is not really the right word for maximum brightness in a true grayscale.

-One thing worth remembering is that in all colour systems and philosophical discussions, colour words are used with a double meaning: ‘red’ is both the colour of specific objects with determinate shades (_this_ apple, _this_ rose, _this_ beetle) and also the hue that can take on many shades, which is an abstraction we’ve never seen (it’s what the apple, the rose and the beetle have in common, if indeed there is such a thing besides our propensity to describe them as 'red').
+It is worth remembering that in all colour systems and philosophical discussions, colour words are used with a double meaning: ‘red’ is both the colour of specific objects with determinate shades (_this_ apple, _this_ rose, _this_ beetle) and also the hue that can take on many shades, which is an abstraction we’ve never seen (it’s what the apple, the rose and the beetle have in common, if indeed there is such a thing besides our propensity to describe them as 'red').

 Likewise, there are arguably colours which are not expressible in the Munsell colour system because they cannot be represented without further dimensions like transparency and reflectiveness.
-There is no HCV or RGB profile that will give you a fully satisfying gold, brass or porcelain (I note that, as well as being colour terms, these are all materials, which is no coincidence, but I don’t believe this undermines their status as true colours — gold the substance is not simply yellow-brown).
-So it remains unclear to me whether we’ve even settled what colour _is_, for us to be able to talk about how it arises in the mind.
+There is no HCV or RGB profile that will give you a fully satisfying gold, brass or porcelain (I note that, as well as being colour terms, these are all materials, which is no coincidence, but I don’t believe this undermines their status as true colours — 'gold' is a colour word because gold is not simply yellow-brown).
+So it remains unclear to me whether we’ve even settled what colour _is_, for us to be able to talk about how it arises within experience.

-{% include divider.html %}
+{% include image.html image-file="whistler_lazuli.webp" caption="Left: ‘Nocturne in Black and Gold — The Falling Rocket’ (1875) by James McNeill Whistler<br />Right: Lapis lazuli under a microscope (240x magnification)" %}

 ## A palette of colour terms
 **amber**, from _ambergris_, for the sperm whale secretion; the resin used to be called _elektron_ by the Greeks (rubbing it can create static charge)<br />